Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Introduction

-{ \textbf{Pricing in two-sided platforms.} Our work is also related to the stream of works on two-sided platforms, especially those on ride sharing.
+\textbf{Pricing in two-sided platforms.} Our work is also related to the stream of work on two-sided platforms, especially those on ride-sharing.
 Several recent papers have examined the dynamic matching and pricing problem of two-sided platforms (e.g., \citealt{Banerjee2016}, \citealt{Cachon_etal_2017}, \citealt{Ozkan_Ward_2020}, \citealt{Chen_and_Hu_2020}, \citealt{varma2020dynamic}, \citealt{Banerjee_etal_2021}, \citealt{Feng_etal_2021}, \citealt{Hu_Zhou_2021}, \citealt{Balseiro_etal_2021}, \citealt{Aveklouris_etal_2021}).
 In view of this literature, our paper makes some modeling assumptions that reflect distinct features of freight platforms.
-First, the majority of papers consider centralized matching control, which is common practice in ridesharing; in other words, it is the platform operator who makes matching decisions for participants in the platform.
+First, the majority of papers consider centralized matching control, which is common practice in ride-sharing; in other words, it is the platform operator who makes matching decisions for participants in the platform.
 In contrast, most freight platforms use decentralized matching schemes where carriers are free to choose any available loads, so we assume a setting with decentralized control in this paper.
-Second, the travel time of a long-haul trip in freight transportation is much longer (up to several days) than a ridesharing trip, so we assume an open network where some carriers leave the platform at the end of each period and new carriers may arrive, rather than using a closed network assumed in some of the ridesharing papers.
-Third, our paper studies auction mechanisms, which is commonly used in freight transportation but is less used in ridesharing.
+Second, the travel time of a long-haul trip in freight transportation is much longer (up to several days) than a ride-sharing trip, so we assume an open network where some carriers leave the platform at the end of each period and new carriers may arrive, rather than using a closed network assumed in some of the ride-sharing papers.
+Third, our paper studies auction design in hybrid mechanisms, which are commonly used in freight transportation but are less used in ride-sharing.